ifundeasy/test-rlp/BENCHMARK.prompt.md

 ## Inputs & Commands (optional)
 - To refresh scenario metrics:
-  - `go run ./benchmark/parse_all.go benchmark/2-3-benchmark.log`
+  - `go run ./benchmark/parse_all.go benchmark/3-3-benchmark.log`
-  - For direct‑user only: `go run ./benchmark/parse_direct_user.go benchmark/2-3-benchmark.log`
+  - For direct‑user only: `go run ./benchmark/parse_direct_user.go benchmark/3-3-benchmark.log`
 - Capture outputs and update the corresponding tables (6.2.1–6.2.5) sorted by Mean ascending.
+- For monitor tables, you may generate via: `go run ./benchmark/parse_monitor.go --cpus 8 benchmark/2-monitor.log` and paste the resulting markdown in the specified sections.

 ## Acceptance Criteria
 - 6.2.x tables are sorted by Mean ascending and contain complete rows for all available backends, including Elasticsearch and MongoDB in 6.2.1.